 - not tending to the child’s medical needs

-If it is not possible to contact a family services agency, ask someone you trust, such as a teacher, relative, doctor, or clergyperson, for help.
+If it’s not possible to contact a family services agency, ask someone you trust, such as a teacher, relative, doctor, or clergyperson for help.

 You might be able to help a family you are concerned about by offering to babysit or run errands.
-However, do not put yourself at risk or do anything that would increase risk for the child you are concerned about.
+However, don’t put yourself at risk or do anything that would increase the risk of abuse for the child you’re concerned about.

-Even the best parents have yelled at their children or used angry words in times of stress.
+Even the best parents may have yelled at their children or used angry words in times of stress.
 That’s not necessarily abusive.
-However, you should consider calling a counselor if you notice a pattern in your behavior.
+However, you should consider calling a counselor if you are concerned about your behavior.

 Parenting is the toughest and most important job you will ever do.
 Seek the resources to do it well.
 For example, change your behavior if you regularly use alcohol or illegal drugs.
 These habits can affect how well you care for your children.

 Child emotional abuse is linked to poor mental development and difficulty making and keeping strong relationships.
-It can lead to problems in school and at work, and to criminal behavior.
+It can lead to problems in school and at work as well as to criminal behavior.

-A recent study at Purdue University reported that adults who were victims of emotional or physical abuse as children have a higher risk for developing cancer (HealthDay News, 2012).
+A recent study at Purdue University reported that adults who were victims of emotional or physical abuse as children have a higher risk for developing cancer.